-Esophageal Manometry Test that measures the functioning of the lower esophageal sphincter and the esophageal muscles is called Esophageal Manometry.
+The test that measures the functioning of the lower esophageal sphincter and the esophageal muscles is called the Esophageal Manometry Test.

 What Does the Esophageal Manometry Test Tell You?